OliwiaWielgus/BookToRead/README.md

 * Router
 * BodyParser
 ## Features
-The application is used to log user and add books that we want to read.
+The application is used to log user( with email and password) and add books that we want to read( with title, author and image).

 The crud is created in api/controllers/books.js , so we can create, read, update and delete books (the creation code is in the tab below).